 Transformation

-Last Winter my Transformers collection passed its thirtieth year.
-In the eighteen months since then my interest in (and buying of) these toys has had a resurgence.
+My Transformers collection recently passed its thirtieth year.
+In the eighteen months since then my interest in these toys has had a resurgence.
 In this post I will share some of my understanding and opinions of how Transformers (with a focus on the toys) have changed over three decades.

 Origins